Cinema of Costa Rica

-Cinema of Costa Rica refers to the film industry based in Costa Rica.
-The Costa Rican cinema comprises the art of film and creative movies made within the nation of Costa Rica or by Costa Rican filmmakers abroad.
+The cinema of Costa Rica comprises the art of film and creative movies made within the nation of Costa Rica or by Costa Rican filmmakers abroad.

 Though nearly all Costa Rican cinemas exclusively show Hollywood productions, the number of films produced in Costa Rica has increased in recent years.
 The films range from horror and comedy films focused on entertainment value to art cinema.
 The country's art films are often character studies, focusing on aesthetics and narrative and less on political issues.
 Costa Rican auteur directors successful in the international art film circuit include Paz Fábrega and Isthar Yasin Gutierrez.

 History

 The first full-length film produced and directed by Costa Ricans is El Retorno in 1930.

 Historically, opportunities to create films in Costa Rica was limited.
 The prohibitive cost of equipment and materials for celluloid film-making combined with the lack of both private and governmental support meant that a national or regional film industry was difficult to realize.
 The Centro de Cine was founded in 1973, but remained stagnant for decades.
 Only one fictional feature film was made in the 1990s in all of Central America - Guatemalan director Luis Argueta’s El Silencio de Neto (Neto's Silence, 1994).

 However, increased funding and institutional support, the lower cost of digital film-making, and alternative distribution channels have led to increased film production since 2000.
 The Central American film fund Cinergia was launched in 2004 with support from foreign nonprofits and film industries.
 It supported 80 productions in Central America including Agua Fría de Mar (Cold Water of the Sea, 2010) by Paz Fábrega, which earned the Tiger Award at the Rotterdam Festival.
 In 2015, a national production fund called El Fauno was launched and supported 40 indigenous film, TV, and Internet projects as of April 2019.
 Regional organizations like Ibermedia and DocTVLatinoamérica have helped fund projects in Costa Rica.
 Young graduates from film schools in Europe, the United States, and especially Cuba's International School of Filmmaking and Television have returned to the country to make films.
 Several local colleges such as Universidad Veritas and the University of Costa Rica are now offering film training.
 Though more films are being produced, broad distribution is still an issue for Costa Rican films.
 Even well-received films often aren't available on DVD via streaming.